transprime-research/attempt/README.md

 // Do something with Response
 ```

-More to come: Multiple catch block
+More to come: Multiple catch block with default value

 ```php
 attempt(fn() => $this->execute())